Privacy Policy

 5.5 Business Transfers

-In the event of a merger, acquisition, reorganization, or sale of assets, user information may be transferred.
-We will notify you of any such change and provide options regarding your data.
+In the event of a merger, acquisition, reorganization, or sale of assets, Member information may be transferred.
+The Association will notify Members of any such change and provide options regarding their data.

-We do not sell, rent, or trade your personal information to third parties for marketing purposes.
-Your ministry data remains confidential and is used solely to provide our services to you.
+The Association does not sell, rent, or trade Member personal information to third parties for marketing purposes.
+Member ministry data remains confidential and is used solely to provide services within the private membership framework of this Association.

 7. California Consumer Privacy Act (CCPA) Compliance